 Evangelized by Beauty: NFL Kicker Harrison Butker Makes Encounters with Christ in the Liturgy His Main Goal

 Like many young Catholics today, Butker’s devotion to the Catholic faith wasn’t well-established in his high school or early college years.
-Though raised in a Catholic family, Butker said that it wasn’t until later during his time as a student at Georgia Tech that the faith became meaningful to him.
-Butker describes how experiencing Masses at the Catholic Center gave him an impression of Catholicism he had never had before.
+Though raised in a Catholic family, Butker said that it wasn’t until later during his time as a student at Georgia Tech in Atlanta, GA, that the faith became meaningful to him.
+Butker describes how experiencing Masses at the university’s Catholic Center gave him an impression of Catholicism he had never had before.

 “There was reverence,” he said, “It didn’t feel like we just made this up.
 There is tradition in our liturgy.
 It is set apart from the world.”

 Butker also credits his new appreciation of the faith to the preaching and ministry of Father Joshua Allen, the Georgia Tech campus chaplain.
 “He didn’t shy away from Catholic truths,” Butker said.
 “He spoke in a charitable way, but in a way that made you hear the truth.
 You heard what the Catholic Church teaches and why.”